 - You can’t kill yourself with Stim.
 If you have a little health, you can use the Stim safely, with it bringing you down to 1HP.
 This is never ideal obviously, but if it’s life or death and you think you can dodge all incoming bullets, feel free to use it to get out of a situation.

 - Stim opens up much longer and more complex flanks than other Legends are capable of.
 If your teammates are under fire but have the attention of the opponents, perhaps consider running a long flank to get an unexpected off-angle to surprise and down them.

 - Octane's Stim allows you to move faster with a gun than other characters can run while holstered.

 - Bunny Hopping is faster and more useful while Stim is active.
 If you're not sure how to Bunny Hop, check out our Apex Legends advanced movement guide.

 - Octane's Passive will not heal you while you are Stimming, so you'll need to give yourself time to heal between Stims to replenish your Health.

 - Make use of the speed bonus.
 I've seen many Octanes Stimming up to reach an encounter, and then more or less standing still during the fight itself.
 130% movement speed allows you to dance around and A/D spam like crazy while firing, so take advantage of it.

-Ultimate ability: Launch Pad
+Octane Ultimate tips: Launch Pad